 The Joint Master of Governance and Entrepreneurship in Northern and Indigenous Areas (GENI) is designed to prepare students in northern and Indigenous communities to take on leadership roles in supporting their communities with economic development by using innovative and entrepreneurial approaches.
 GENI students will gain competencies in areas including governance, policy, consultation and entrepreneurship.

 Mobility is an integrated part of the program.
 Students are expected to participate in short-term exchanges in the form of field schools, both in Northern Saskatchewan and Northern Norway.
 Flexible education and online teaching will be a part of all core courses in the program.
-Through the applied research-based internship, the program will provide students with a unique opportunity to gain work experience from industry, government and Indigenous peoples concerning natural resource management, consultations and negotiations, and economic development or other governance issues in the circumpolar north.
+Through the applied research project, the program will provide students with a unique opportunity to gain work experience from industry, government and Indigenous peoples concerning natural resource management, consultations and negotiations, and economic development or other governance issues in the circumpolar north.

 Graduates of the program form an international network that strives to understand the current and future challenges of the North, such as climate change and globalization, and how to best resolve them in ways that strengthen the position of the communities and the peoples of the region.

 GENI students register at both the UiT The Arctic University of Norway and the University of Saskatchewan (USask), but are dedicated to one home institution.
 The home institution has primary academic oversight for their students, and oversees all administrative tasks and responsibilities for these students.